Mer-ctrl792/Hackathon-Team-Delight-Agripreneurs-Loan-Prediction/README.md

 > ⚠️ The model shows a strong bias toward positive predictions (loan approved).
 Further **tuning or class balancing** is recommended for deployment.

+👥 Team Members
+We are a team of three who collaborated on this project:

+Ibinayo Blessing Temilade
+Mercy Erioluwa Adewusi
+Stephen Olusegun